johnbohunt/Filter.Regeneration/John/README.md

 Note: There may only be one heater tape in use, so there may only be one regulator.

 The system needs to be at least 175&deg;C to regenerate.
-However, we want to avoid sustained temperatures higher than 250&deg;C.
+However, we want to avoid sustained temperatures higher than 225&deg;C.
+This is for both the catalyst and the tape.
+- The catalyst is rated for sustained temperatures of 225&deg;C.
+  - It's also rated for peaks up to 300&deg;C as long as those temperatures aren't sustained.
+  - Please refer to the [copper catalyst guidelines](https://github.com/johnbohunt/Filter.Regeneration/blob/main/Alfredo/Filter.Guidelines/Reduction%20Guidelines%20for%20Copper%20Catalysts.pdf) for more info.
+- The tape is rated for a maximum exposure of 232&deg;C.
+  - It tends to get a bit hotter than the temperature it's set to at maximum.

-Therefore, it's recommended to set the tape no higher than 250&deg;C during the initial "bake out" process and lower the temperature during regeneration.
+Therefore, it's recommended to set the tape no higher than 225&deg;C during the initial "bake out" process and lower the temperature during regeneration.
-The copper catalyst is the limiting factor here.
-Please refer to the [copper catalyst guidelines](https://github.com/johnbohunt/Filter.Regeneration/blob/main/Alfredo/Filter.Guidelines/Reduction%20Guidelines%20for%20Copper%20Catalysts.pdf) for more info.

 Once the desired temperature is set, simply leave the device alone and it will return to operations mode (this takes a while)
 The pressure in the system will slowly rise (as is expected when the gas+water+oxygen gets hotter)